frankpermenter/frlib/README.md

 [~,y] = prgR.Solve();

-The solution y solves the original SDP.
+The solution y solves the dual of the unreduced SDP.

 To reduce the primal, call